Only Men Aloud!: Overview

 The choir was formed by Tim Rhys-Evans, a classically trained singer and former musical director of Welsh National Youth Opera.
 It originally had 15 members and is based in Cardiff.

 Following Last Choir Standing, the choir signed a five-record deal with Universal Music and released their first album.
 They performed with Josh Groban at The Royal Variety Performance in 2008.

 The choir embarked on their first UK tour in April/May 2009 with singer and soap star Amy Nuttall joining them as a special guest.
 The performance at the Cardiff International Arena featured a one-off performance with Bonnie Tyler.

 In October 2009, the choir held auditions at the Wales Millennium Centre, Cardiff to find two new members to join them.
 Later that month the choir's second album, Band of Brothers, went straight to number one in the UK Classical Charts, where it remained for three weeks.
-TV choir top of classical chart The album went on to win the NS&I Album of the Year 2010 at the Classical Brit awards.
+The album went on to win the NS&I Album of the Year 2010 at the Classical Brit awards.

 The choir embarked on their second UK tour in December 2009.
 Their special guest was Welsh soprano Gwawr Edwards.
 In 2010, the choir was given its own Welsh-language television series, Only Men Aloud, on S4C.

-In May 2010 Tim Rhys Evans embarked on a new project, to revive the male voice choir tradition, by forming Only Boys Aloud The boys made their first public appearance at the Ebbw Vale Eisteddfod in Ebbw Vale and received three standing ovations for their renditions of Calon Lan, Sosban Fach and Don't Stop Believing.
+In May 2010 Tim Rhys Evans embarked on a new project, to revive the male voice choir tradition, by forming Only Boys Aloud.
+The boys made their first public appearance at the Ebbw Vale Eisteddfod in Ebbw Vale and received three standing ovations for their renditions of "Calon Lân", "Sosban Fach" and "Don't Stop Believin'".

 Only Men Aloud! completed a 16-date UK Christmas Tour in December 2010.
 Their special guest was West End singer, Katy Treharne.
-The show at the CIA in Cardiff also featured Only Boys Aloud who sang "Don't Stop Believing" and "You Raise me Up" with Only Men Aloud!
+The show at the CIA in Cardiff also featured Only Boys Aloud who sang "Don't Stop Believin'" and "You Raise me Up" with Only Men Aloud!

 Only Men Aloud! were also the musical guests on the Christmas Day 2010 edition of BBC One's Strictly Come Dancing.
-They sang a specially-arranged version of "Silent Night" and "I'll Be Home For Christmas".
+They sang a specially-arranged version of "Silent Night" and "I'll Be Home for Christmas".